tsvikas/hebrew-numbers/README.md

 ## Install

-Install the package using pip, or with a dependency manager like uv:
+Install the package using pip (or uv, poetry, etc.):

 ```bash
 pip install hebrew-numbers